Pylons/deform/docs/serialization.rst

   This may result in a validation error.
 If a validation error occurs, the form may be rerendered with error markers in place.

-If you were to attempt to produce a high-level overview diagram this process, it might look like this:
+If you were to attempt to produce a high-level overview diagram of this process, it might look like this:

 .. code-block:: text